vlaskoss/bcg2/README.md

 # bcg

-basic clicking game / bcg is a Roblox game made in Luau inspired by games like Cookie Clicker and Everything Upgrade Tree. bcg is a simple, modular clicker/incremental game made in under 3,000 LOC.
+basic clicking game / bcg is a Roblox game made in Luau inspired by games like Cookie Clicker and Everything Upgrade Tree. bcg is a simple, modular clicker/incremental game made in under 3,000 LOC (excluding level and multiplier configs).

 Use it as a template or anything, really.
 I'm using this repo to learn more about versioning in Git.